 - 10 Examples : How retailers are using GNFR to win

-Retail brands cannot afford to underinvest in the experience they offer customers.
-That experience is often defined by GNFR suppliers, so procurement decisions have a massive impact, whether it’s the cleanliness of the store or the ability to offer free returns.
+Retail brands cannot afford to ignore the experience they offer customers.
+That experience is often defined by GNFR suppliers, so procurement decisions have a massive impact, whether it’s the cleanliness and safety of the store or the ability to offer free returns.

 Retailers need to consider how GNFR affects the customer proposition.
 It’s likely that you have external suppliers involved in many, if not all, of these:

 - Data capture